-Time scale Practical issues Policy implementation Legal matters 2005 Approval of migration proposals - by January 2005 Agree policy for the allocation of licences to businesses, and for existing Review immediately necessary amendments to existing Housing
+Time scale Practical issues Policy implementation Legal matters 2005 Approval of migration proposals - by January 2005 Agree policy for the allocation of licences to businesses, and for existing employees where Review immediately necessary amendments to existing Housing Regulations and RUDL

-Business process reengineer the RUDL and Housing consent processes Identify premises for a new office employees where appropriate - subject to approval of States economic policy Closer working of officers to achieve the role of the new office Regulations and RUDL - to harmonise RUDL 5- year rule - to reduce 15-year residential qualification period Deploy existing manpower resources Training and education - staff, public and employers Introduce new policies and procedures, as far as possible, within existing legal framework Commence harmonization of RUDL 5-year rule (over 5 years) Commence reduction of residence requirement to 10 years (over the next 5 years) Initiate policy review - to ensure it continues to meet objectives Prepare drafting for Registration Law Review Data Protection issues/requirements to ensure DP compliance Amend Social Security legislation - registration 2006 Set up infrastructure for a population register - IT systems etc. Commence registration - 3 categories Consider and implement, if appropriate, additional business processes - e.g. income tax linked to employer's returns Introduce new Registration Law 2007 - 2009 Total population register Implement additional related policy developments to improve effectiveness and efficiency of States administration Comprehensive migration/population policy, and further initiatives in place and operating efficiently Review and revise the current RUDL and Housing Regulations to harmonize the legal provisions New migration/population legislation in force
+Business process re- engineer the RUDL and Housing consent appropriate - subject to approval of States economic policy to harmonise RUDL 5- year rule processes economic policy year ruic Identify premises for a new office Closer working of officers to achieve the role of the new office to reduce 15-year residential qualification period Deploy existing manpower resources Commence harmonization of RUDL 5-year rule (over 5 years) Prepare drafting for Registration Law Training and education - staff, public and employers Commence reduction of residence requirement to 10 years (over the next Review Data Protection issues/requirements to ensure DP compliance Introduce new policies and procedures, as far as 5 years) Amend Social Security legislation - registration possible, within existing legal framework Initiate policy review - to ensure it continues to meet objectives 2006 Set up infrastructure for a population register - IT systems etc. Consider and implement, if appropriate, additional business processes Introduce new Registration Law Commence registration - 3 categories e.g. income tax linked to employer's returns 2007 - 2009 Total population register Implement additional related policy developments to improve effectiveness and Review and revise the current RUDL and Housing Regulations to harmonize the legal provisions efficiency of States administration New migration/population legislation in force Comprehensive migration/population policy, and further initiatives in place and operating efficiently